kidongYun/jpaexl/README.md

 ## 2022.03.02

 - create the instantiation class for building instance of any types like String, Long, LocalDate ... etc (complete)
+- refactor Table interface that it changes id type from String to Data<?> (complete)
+- it should be saved without duplicated id.

 ## TODO